 Sometimes there is a charge for mediation, depending on the type of mediation and service provider.

 You might have to pay for mediation that involves money and property.
-If you can't afford it, you might get help with some of the costs through legal aid.
+If you cannot afford it, you might get help with some of the costs through legal aid.

 Arbitration is when an independent person (the arbitrator) listens to both sides of a dispute and makes a decision to resolve it.